Open Solidworks Part Document

 After creating a new project, we need to Add Source file to our project.

-I have already explain each steps taken to create/add a “Source.cpp” into our project in Add Source file section of Solidworks C++ API - Open Solidworks & Hello World post.
+I have already explained each step involved in creating and adding a “Source.cpp” file to the project in the Add Source File section of the Solidworks C++ API – Open Solidworks & Hello World post.

 This will add “Source.cpp” file into our project.